rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 ## Licensing

 Lpa HAL implementation is expected to released under the Apache License 2.0.

 ## Build Requirements

-The source code should be able to be built under Linux Yocto environment and should be delivered as a shared library named as `libesim_lpa.la`
+The source code should be capable of, but not be limited to, building under the Yocto distribution environment.
+The recipe should deliver a shared library named as `libesim_lpa.so`

 ## Variability Management